maliahavlicek/ci_mentor_insights/BACKEND_DEVELOPMENT_FLASK.md

 - [JSON validation](https://jsonlint.com/) for each .json file
 - [PEP8 Validator](http://pep8online.com/) include a screenshot of results

-Note any errors or warnings you are ignorning and why.
+Note any errors or warnings you are ignoring and why.
 IT IS BEST NOT to have ERRORS, but NINJA, COLOR VARIABLES sometimes are ok to ignore if you say the IDE that has the correct linters noted no errors.
 Or you can take the rendered HTML and run it through the HTML validator for the Flask html templates.

 If the line is too long just add
 ```$python